microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 `alternate_emails` and `keywords` were removed due to lack of use.

-The `part_of` slots has been replaced in many cases with more specific slots.
-For example, Biosample now has an `associated_studies` relationship with `Study`.
+The `part_of` slots have been replaced in many cases with more specific slots.
+For example, `Biosample` now has an `associated_studies` relationship with `Study`.

 The NMDC schema has always imported many slots from the MIxS standard, and has generally associated them with the